htmos6/Swiss-Stopwatch/README.md

-# SwissChronometer
+# Swiss-Stopwatch

 ## Description

-The SwissChronometer project is an FPGA-based chronometer designed to operate with nanosecond precision.
+The Swiss Stopwatch project is an FPGA-based stopwatch designed to operate with nanosecond precision.
 Written in VHDL, this project implements a high-precision timing mechanism suitable for accurate measurement of elapsed time in milliseconds, seconds, and minutes.
-The chronometer includes debounced start and reset functionalities to ensure reliable operation.
+The stopwatch includes debounced start and reset functionalities to ensure reliable operation.
 The design has been tested using a VHDL test bench and the Vivado Simulator (XSIM).

 ## Features